Vijay-Hozo/E-Commerce/Readme.md

 # E-Commerce Website

-This is a simple e-commerce website built using HTML, CSS, and JavaScript.
+This is a simple E-Commerce website built using HTML, CSS, and JavaScript.

 ## Features